iamdonovan/iamdonovan.github.io/docs/teaching/egm101/practicals/week5.rst

 By the end of this practical, you should:

-    - be able to enter, transpose, and format data in a spreadsheet
+    - be able to import and format data in a spreadsheet
     - perform calculations with both manually-entered and built-in functions
-    - create graphs using a spreadsheet
+    - create and format different types of graphs
     - interpret both graphs and numeric values

 If you have not already, you should download the